Enel considering assets sale in Europe, Africa - Bloomberg

-Italy's biggest utility Enel SpA (ENEI.MI) (ENEI.MI) is looking to sell its assets in Europe and Africa to raise as much as 1 billion euros (0.72 billion pounds) as its growth slows amid weak demand in Italy and Spain, Bloomberg reported, citing people familiar with the matter.
+April 15 Italy's biggest utility Enel SpA is looking to sell its assets in Europe and Africa to raise as much as 1 billion euros ($1.07 billion) as its growth slows amid weak demand in Italy and Spain, Bloomberg reported, citing people familiar with the matter.

 On Monday Reuters cited sources saying Enel, which aims to divest assets worth 5 billion euros ($5.33 billion) through 2019, is looking to enter the broadband telecommunications market..